rongmon/rbcodes/README.md

 rbcodes
 -------

-This is a public release of python codes commonly used for astrophysical reserach by Rongmon Bordoloi.
+This is a public release of Python code commonly used for astrophysical research by Rongmon Bordoloi and collaborators.
-This package is constantly under development and will be periodically updated.
+The package is under active development and will be periodically updated.

 ### 📖 Citation